egavish/ecodriving-site/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
 ## Breakdown of Files
+### src/components
-### src/components contains the components that make up the app.
-The global component is
+src/components contains the components that make up the app.
+The global component is App.svelte, which creates the visible application.
+The components are named according to their actions (i.e. leaflet map is the component for the map, tooltip is the component for the tooltip).
+These behave intuitively with one tricky exception: the chart container is inside the leaflet map in order to allow for it to change dynamically according to the selected cities.